adamtilson/adamtilson.github.io/lecture/lec-03/markdown.md

 We need to consider a $2^n \times 2^n$ courtyard, compared to a $2^{n+1} \times 2^{n+1}$ courtyard.

-Each time the dimensions doubles.
+Each time the dimensions double.

 The total size increases 4$\times$.